 Ready to flex those digital marketing muscles and pump up your keyword game?
 Bonza, because we’re about to dive into the world of keyword research – a skill that’s more valuable than a set of adjustable dumbbells in your product lineup.

 I remember working with Jacko, who ran a fitness equipment shop in Melbourne.
-Our relationship started after he’d been browsing for SEO companies, and he came across our SEO case studies and decided to give us a call for some help.
+Our relationship started after he’d been browsing for SEO companies, and he came across our SEO agency and decided to give us a call for some help.

 Jacko was a whiz at picking top-notch gear, but when it came to choosing the right keywords?
 Strewth, he was as lost as a gym newbie trying to figure out a cable machine.
 We tackled his keyword research together, and within three months, his organic traffic had shot up by 85%.
 But let’s not get ahead of ourselves – let’s start from the beginning, shall we?